peterbatridge/ennea-LED/readme.md

 - firebase_admin for reading and writing the firestore database which contains the state of the nonagons

 ### Architecture
-- The main application for running animations is written in python.
+- The main application for running animations is written in python and running on the raspberry pi.
 - That connects to a firestore database for determining the state of the nonagons and to store animation modes
-- The frontend is an angular app that can be found [here](https://github.com/peterbatridge/peterbatridge.github.io/tree/master/lights)
+- The frontend is an angular app that can be found [here](https://github.com/peterbatridge/peterbatridge.github.io/tree/master/lights) and can switch modes on the nonagons from any browser.

 ### Setup
-Adding to your crontab to start the program in the background 30 seconds after startup.
+Here is the crontab setup to start the program in the background 30 seconds after startup.
 This could be modified to start immediately and then the python could check for a network connection.
 ```
 sudo crontab -e
 >